leanprover-community/blog/posts/month-in-mathlib-aug-2022.md

 * Geometry.
   - [PR #15667](https://github.com/leanprover-community/mathlib/pull/15667) proves that any holomorphic function on a compact connected manifold is constant.
-  - [PR #16059](https://github.com/leanprover-community/mathlib/pull/16059) allows to define a property of a schemes' morphism from the corresponding rings homomorphism property.
+  - [PR #16059](https://github.com/leanprover-community/mathlib/pull/16059) allows to define a property of a scheme morphism from the corresponding ring homomorphism property.
   - [PR #15230](https://github.com/leanprover-community/mathlib/pull/15230) defines $2$-torsion polynomials of an elliptic curve.

 * Linear algebra.